Bulldog Sees It Through

 Bulldog Sees it Through is a 1940 British, black-and-white, mystery war film directed by Harold Huth and starring Jack Buchanan, Greta Gynt, Googie Withers, Ronald Shiner and Sebastian Shaw.
 It was written by Leslie Arliss, Patrick Kirwan and Doreen Montgomery.

 Plot

 This is not a Bulldog Drummond picture despite the title playing off Jack Buchanan and his previous association with the character.
-Here he plays the role of Test Pilot 'Bulldog' Bill Watson.
-His friend Derek Sinclair is convinced that the new man in his love's life is collaborating with the Nazis by sabotaging an armaments plant.
+Here he plays the role of test pilot 'Bulldog' Bill Watson.
+His friend Derek Sinclair is convinced that the new man in his lover's life is collaborating with the Nazis by sabotaging an armaments plant.